 But Obama has played the game, and Tauzin was one of the first players he picked for his team.
 White House visitor logs show that between Feb.
 4 and July 22, Tauzin visited his office an average of once every 15 days — about as frequently as Tauzin probably collects that generous paycheck candidate Obama derided.
 We don’t know how often Tauzin visited after July, because of the ad hoc nature of White House visitor log releases.

-You can see the ad to your right.
+You can see the ad above.

 There’s a lot of talk from defenders of the President about how every campaign breaks a promise or two when they get in office, and nobody voted for Barack Obama because he was going to televise health care negotiations on C-SPAN.
 But if there’s anything Obama ran as, it was as a reformer.
 He ran explicitly to “change the game” and not “play it better.”
 Yet everything in this health care deal represents a playing of the game better than past efforts, basically by buying off stakeholders and creating compromises favorable to their bottom lines.
 Every single thing.